Category Archives: Michelle Elvy

 Dandelion by Michelle Elvy

-Here, you say, take it even as the wind whirls it away I clench my fingers closed roll the dandelion in and hold you here forever Mama, you say I open my fingers roll them out aaaaaaaaatoward you and we … Continue reading
+Here, you say, take it I clench my fingers closed Mama, you say I open my fingers you place your hand in mine A fistful of love |

 Filed under Michelle Elvy